 - Sidewalk is within a planned community with alternative paths or trails in lieu of sidewalks

 - Sidewalk is within a sidewalk easement provides pedestrian accessibility adjacent to the public street

 - Street is a grade-separated freeway without frontage road.

-- Street is a grade-separated freeway with frontage road where PD, OCE, and MOD determines it is infeasible or unsafe.
+- Street is a grade-separated freeway with frontage road where PD, Office of City Engineer (OCE), and Mayor’s Office for People With Disabilities (MOPD) determines it is infeasible or unsafe.

 - No roadway or no plans to construct a roadway